-- What are the issues?
-UK Safer Internet Centre
+What are the issues? - UK Safer Internet Centre

-- Hot topics Childnet International
+Hot topics - Childnet International

-- Parent factsheet Childnet International
+Parent factsheet - Childnet International

-- Healthy relationships Disrespect Nobody
+Healthy relationships - Disrespect Nobody

-3.7 Pupils
+3.7 Students

-We expect pupils to:
+We expect students to:

-- Take responsibility for their own and each other's' safe and responsible use of technology wherever it is being used, including judging the risks posed by the personal technology owned and used by them outside of school - Ensure they respect the feelings of other pupils - Ensure they respect the rights of other pupils - Ensure they respect the values of others in their use of technology in school and at home - Understand what action should be taken if they feel worried, uncomfortable, vulnerable or at risk whilst using technology, or if they know of someone to whom this is happening - Report all online safety incidents to appropriate members of staff - Discuss online safety issues with family and friends in an open and honest way - To know, understand and follow school policies on the use of mobile phones, digital cameras and handheld devices - To know, understand and follow school policies regarding bullying - Pupils will support the school approach to online safety and not deliberately post comments or upload any images, sounds or text that could upset or offend any member of the school community or bring the school into disrepute.
+- Take responsibility for their own and each other's' safe and responsible use of technology wherever it is being used, including judging the risks posed by the personal technology owned and used by them outside of school - Ensure they respect the feelings of other students - Ensure they respect the rights of other students - Ensure they respect the values of others in their use of technology in school and at home - Understand what action should be taken if they feel worried, uncomfortable, vulnerable or at risk whilst using technology, or if they know of someone to whom this is happening - Report all online safety incidents to appropriate members of staff - Discuss online safety issues with family and friends in an open and honest way - To know, understand and follow school policies on the use of mobile phones, digital cameras and handheld devices - To know, understand and follow school policies regarding bullying - Students will support the school approach to online safety and not deliberately post comments or upload any images, sounds or text that could upset or offend any member of the school community or bring the school into disrepute.